The Wester Ross Coastal Trail – By Tamara Lohan

 Carry on to Lochcarron and then past the village take a turning right to Dornie.
 This road will take you to Castle Eilean Donal – the most photographed castle in Scotland. http://www.eileandonancastle.com/

 Heading back to Poolewe, the fastest way is to head to Achnasheen instead of going back over the pass.
 This will also give you the chance to drive the road between Achnasheen and Kinlochewe – several miles of driving heaven!
 Long curving roads where you can see for miles, no cameras, deserted roads – amazing!
-The last road actually looks like a location manger’s dream for the next ‘car advert’ – it’s so perfect you’d think it had been built as a movie set.
+The last road actually looks like a locations manager’s dream for the next ‘car advert’ – it’s so perfect you’d think it had been built as a film set.

 Petrol stations along the route – Gairloch, Kinlochewe, Lochcarron.